lnguyenh/spotify-sonos-bot-skill/README.md

 * "What is this song?"
 * "... on Living Room"
 * "Skip 5 songs"
-* #Play the song Last Christmas"
+* Play the song Last Christmas"
 * "What is the current Sonos volume?"

 ### Other
-* Support for Spotify user playlists
+* Support for multiple Sonos speakers
 * Make configuration less hardcoded
-* Document and sreamline the setup
+* Document and streamline the setup
 * tests :)

 ## Credits